 Keeping fleas out of the yard

 Do you have other tips for frugally getting rid of fleas?
-Share them in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share them in comments below or on our Facebook page.